francoism90/asus-router/README.md

 Login into router using SSH (password or key):

 1. Run `nvram dump > dump.txt`
-2. Use `scp` to copy it to your working machine or copy the contents of `nvram dump` directly to somewhere safe
+2. Use `scp` to copy it to your working machine or copy the contents of `nvram dump` to somewhere safe.
-3. Make sure `Enable JFFS custom scripts and configs` is enabled and working in System settings
+3. Make sure `Enable JFFS custom scripts and configs` is enabled and working in System settings.
 4. Reboot router

 ### User-scripts